1. Get a realty broker and a lender

-Jenson says: "You really have to look at the comps in today's current market conditions and write a competitive offer based on that.
+Jensen says: "You really have to look at the comps in today's current market conditions and write a competitive offer based on that.
 Sometimes the bank prices the homes really low, and the home will have multiple offers over list price within hours.
 Sometimes it's priced too high, and you can come in lower.
 A lot of times, buyers will come to me and say, 'We want to write offers for half price.'
 It just doesn't work that way."

 5. Don't expect a repair discount

-Keep in mind that foreclosed houses generally are sold as is.
+Keep in mind that foreclosed houses generally are sold as-is.
 That means that you shouldn't expect to get a discount to compensate for repairs.
-Jenson says: "Let's say the house is listed for $200,000, all the comps are $200,000, and so the client comes in and says, 'Hey, look, I want to buy this house but I've got to do paint, carpet and fix some mold damage, so I want to take $15,000 off the price.'
+Jensen says: "Let's say the house is listed for $200,000, all the comps are $200,000, and so the client comes in and says, 'Hey, look, I want to buy this house but I've got to do paint, carpet and fix some mold damage, so I want to take $15,000 off the price.'
 You know what?
 All the other ones were in the same condition, and they sold for $200,000."

-If homes in your product class are selling swiftly, "the best advice on a bank-owned property is to come in at your highest and best, unless the property has been sitting on the market forever with no activity," Jenson says.
+If homes in your product class are selling swiftly, "the best advice on a bank-owned property is to come in at your highest and best, unless the property has been sitting on the market forever with no activity," Jensen says.
 "If you're going to be upset because you would have gone $5,000 more, but you lost the property, just bid the higher price in the first place."

 Find tradespeople ASAP

-Because repairs are almost inevitable with foreclosed houses, Jenson and Zimmerman recommend getting to know tradespeople who can assess and repair damage from pests, mold and leaks.
+Because repairs are almost inevitable with foreclosed houses, Jensen and Zimmerman recommend getting to know tradespeople who can assess and repair damage from pests, mold and leaks.
 Zimmerman says you should assume that the air conditioning needs to be fixed, and possibly the heating system, too.

 It all sounds daunting.
 But at least you don't have to wait for the owner to move out of the house.

-Get prequalified today with mortgage lenders you'll find on Bankrate.com.
+SEARCH RATES: Get prequalified today with mortgage lenders you'll find on Bankrate.com.